dgorski/app_tdd/README.md

 - received messages should be encoded with quoted-printable or base64 as they may contain control sequences (\r \n \0 etc)
 - the send AMI and CLI commands should also use some sort of encoding in order to send supported baudot specials
-- The CLI hangs sometimes, almost certainly because of something I'm doing incorrectly
+- (fixed) The CLI hangs sometimes, almost certainly because of something I'm doing incorrectly
-- Stasis messages posted to the channel topic DO NOT WORK, however I'm still figuring out stasis so again, probablyjust  something I'm doing wrong
+- (fixed) Stasis messages posted to the channel topic DO NOT WORK, however I'm still figuring out stasis so again, probablyjust  something I'm doing wrong

 app_tdd.c contained here compiles cleanly under asterisk 18.4.0.